Islamic University, Bangladesh: Health services

 Health services are provided by a medical center at the campus.
 The medical center is situated near the Mir Mosharraf Hossain Academic Building and Mofiz Lake.
 The medical center offers free medical service and free pathological examinations to students, teachers and staffs of the university and also family members of the teachers and staffs.
 The Centre provides service round the clock, seven days a week, with 11 doctors working in different shifts.
 The centre also has dental unit, eye unit, x-ray department and two ambulances.
 The centre has in its premises arrangement for 05 bed accommodation so that students suffering from such contagious diseases as chickenpox or mumps may be taken care of in isolation.

 Cafeteria

 There is a central cafeteria, situated within the central auditorium's south side.
 Moreover, every faculty building, library, residential halls have cafeterias on the campus.

+University School & College

+Islamic University has a 'Laboratory School & College' of secondary level and higher secondary level education inside the campus for children.
+The school & college also receives general students from outside of the campus.

+Student life

+Student body

+The university has about 16,000 regular students.
+There are eight residential halls for students, including four of 2000 seats for male and three of 1500 seats for female students.
+This capacity is not enough and students usually live in two adjacent cities, Kushtia and Jheniadah.

+Halls of residence

+The university has twelve residential halls for students, seven for males and five for females.
+They are: